The two-dimensional Coulomb gas: fluctuations through a spectral gap: Two-point correlations

 By the end of the proof, we shall be able to transfer the estimates to the full kernel $K_n(z,w)$.

 In the following, we keep the notation $\rho =r_1/r_2$ , $a=a(0)=\sqrt{\frac{\Delta Q(r_2)}{\Delta Q(r_1)}}$ , $m=\lfloor Bn/2\rfloor$ and $x=\{Bn/2\}$.

-We adapt our proof of edge asymptotics for $R_n(z)=K_n(z,z)$ in Theorem \ref{sr1} using the partial summation technique developed in \cite{AC}.
+We adapt our proof of edge asymptotics for $R_n(z)=K_n(z,z)$ in Theorem \ref{sr1} using the partial summation technique developed in \cite{AC} (cf.~also \cite[Chapter 3]{R} for an elementary source on partial summation).
 To this end, many detailed computations can be recycled modulo some minor notational changes.
 To avoid tedious repetitions, we shall be brief about such details.

 Our starting point is the asymptotic formula

 with

 where we used the notation \eqref{vupp}.